Is This The One Caveat That Could Slay Bitcoin?

 If people are buying bitcoin for “end of the world“ type scenarios, they may find out that it is not accessible just when they planned on having it the most or when they need it the most.
 This may not stop its value from increasing, as it will be transacted in parts of the world where the infrastructure is up and running, but it means that in terms of accessibility, bitcoin is it something that you can't safely save or put away, at least without employing the services of corporations that run highly secure digital bitcoin safes.
 And even then, if the global infrastructure is compromised, does Bitcoin have a value at that point?

 We are not giving up our bullish stance on Bitcoin.
-We do believe the digital currency is going to continue to be a disruptor and we think over the course of the long term the price will continue to appreciate.
-However, as with all financial assets we think it is important that investors understand the biggest caveats of what they own.
-Certainly, we have thought about this caveat long and hard and it hasn’t stopped us from holding the bitcoin we currently own.
+We do believe the digital currency is going to continue to be a disruptor, and we think over the course of the long term, the price will continue to appreciate.
+However, as with all financial assets, we think it is important that investors understand the biggest caveats of what they own.
+Certainly, we have thought about this caveat long and hard, and it hasn’t stopped us from holding the bitcoin we currently own.

-At the end of the day, all of the world's infrastructure going down is a unlikely scenario.
+At the end of the day, all of the world's infrastructure going down is an unlikely scenario.
 One could easily argue that it may never happen.
 We don’t necessarily disagree with this assessment, but we do continue to believe that it is important that investors understand this caveat.
 In a situation where bitcoin may be needed the most, and an event where our infrastructure is compromised the most, it may not be accessible.
 If the sentiment of Bitcoin not being a perfect asset to own in the case of a total disaster begins to make its way through the currency's community or is amplified by critics of the digital currency, we believe this caveat could have somewhat of a resounding eventual effect on both the price of the asset and the sentiment surrounding it.

 Disclosure: I am/we are long BITCOIN.